ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 You can follow the quickstart guide in [this notebook](quickstart.ipynb).

-# 4. To further understand
+# 4. To further practise

 Cross-functional modules are gathered in the `src` directory.
 They include tools for regridding, plots, evaluation, writing and reading NetCDF files.
 The directory also contains a module that implements the baseline method.
 These functionalities are described and illustrated in the following notebooks.